Wumpf/krakenplay/README.md

 Usage
 ========
-*a short explanation how to use the api in your own code will follow* *DO NOT USE KRAKENPLAY-CLIENTS IN PUBLIC NETWORKS* - an attacker intercept its packages to log your inputs.
+*a short explanation how to use the api in your own code will follow*

+*DO NOT USE KRAKENPLAY-CLIENTS IN PUBLIC NETWORKS* - an attacker may intercept its packages to log your inputs.

 Missing Features / TODOs